• How to Build a Rock-Solid Backup Workflow for Your DAW (Without Going Crazy)

 If you want to collaborate, sponsor a podcast, donate, or want us to review your product – contact us at: collaborate@insidetherecordingstudio.com

-• How to Deal with Artists of Different Types
+• How to Deal with Artists in the Studio: Psychology for Producers and Engineers

 Gear we used: